-Fidelitas Defense is focused on serving Original Equipment Manufacturers (OEMs), Tier 1 and Tier 2 suppliers, autonomous vehicle software and sensor developers, Mobility-as-a-Service (MaaS) providers, fleet operators, smart infrastructure and connected vehicle platform providers, and transportation regulators, helping them understand and mitigate operational, cyber, and regulatory risks across their Physical AI, Robotics, and Autonomous Systems (PAI-RAS) and critical mobility infrastructure environments.
+Fidelitas Defense supports OEMs, Tier 1 and Tier 2 suppliers, autonomous vehicle and sensor developers, MaaS providers, fleet operators, smart infrastructure platforms, and transportation regulators in detecting, assessing, and mitigating geopolitical, foreign influence, cyber, and regulatory risks across Physical AI, Robotics, and Autonomous Systems (PAI-RAS) and critical mobility infrastructure.

 Announcement: Fidelitas Launches AI-Native Compliance Solution For BIS Rule